-Asian shares extend gains on economic optimism; oil prices firm
+Asian shares hit 10-year high on strong economy

-Asian shares looked set to extend their gains into a fourth straight day on Wednesday on the back of solid economic growth, while oil prices were on a bull run on hopes of an extension of output cuts by major oil producers.
+Asian shares hit a 10-year high on Wednesday on the back of solid economic growth globally, while oil prices extended a bull run on hopes that major oil producers will maintain their output cuts.

-MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.3 per cent in early trade while Japan's Nikkei gained 1.0 per cent.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.6 per cent, led by 1.1 per cent gains in South Korea while Japan's Nikkei gained 1.4 per cent.

+"Hopes of U.S. tax cuts, a slight easing in U.S. long-term bond yields since late last month and a rise in oil prices are all positive for Asian shares," said Yukino Yamada, senior strategist at Daiwa Securities.

+"Last month, there were major inflows to high-tech shares in Korea and Taiwan.
+And GDP of these countries were also strong, showing the strength is spreading to the entire economy, not just within the high-tech sector," she added.

 Wall Street's three major indexes ticked up on Tuesday to end October with their biggest monthly gains since February.